 - Targeting the wrong keywords.
 Companies often target the keywords with the highest volume.
 Unfortunately, high-ranking results for these keywords can be almost impossible to topple.
-Instead, niche down your target keywords to long-tail and zero volume keywords at first if you are starting from scratch.
+Instead, narrow down your target keywords to long-tail and zero volume keywords at first if you are starting from scratch.
 If you’re already ranking for a decent amount, evaluate search volume and keyword difficulty to find the sweet spot for keywords to target.

 - Not Matching content to keyword intent.
 Optimizing your content by inserting your target keyword in the right spots isn’t good enough for today’s sophisticated algorithms.
 Your content might get a user to click through, but if it doesn’t meet expectations once they get there, Google will know.

 - Throwing resources at backlinks without focusing on content quality too.
 The most costly mistakes happen when you start investing in promotion tactics but don’t focus on quality onsite content to support it.
 Whether it’s buying low-quality backlinks or churning out content that’s just plain bad, this is a real waste of money.
 Focusing on quality first and foremost will make earning backlinks much smoother.

 The field of SEO moves fast.
 If you want your SEO strategy to keep performing and remain relevant, you must stay on top of changes and trends.
 Here are a few of our predictions for 2023 and beyond.

 - Algorithms will get even better at identifying and prioritizing helpful content.